seton-develops/Landmark-Assisted_CycleGan-Implementation/README.md

 # Landmark-Assisted-StarGAN
 Project to convert images from CelebA dataset to bitemoji avatars.

+## Set up your environment

+To ensure that you can run our model without any error, you should create a conda environment using the provided `.yml` file.
+Run:

+`conda env create -f environment.yml`.

+This might take up to 5 minutes.

 ## Overview
 NOTE: PLEASE DELETE ANY FILE INSIDE `~/trainA`, `~/trainB`, `~/valA`, `~/valB`, and `~/saved_images` folder.
 Since Github does not allow uploading empty folder, we put an empty txt file there.